 Learn how to draw a great looking Boy Swimming with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Boy Swimming drawing.

 Swimming is a sport virtually free of equipment - just add water.
 Swimming employs almost every muscle in the body and the low-impact nature of the exercise makes it especially good therapy for people who are recovering from injury or who have a physical disability.

 People swim in all sorts of bodies of water, including rivers, lakes, streams, ponds, the ocean, and man-made pools.
 Competitive swimming usually takes place in swimming pools.

 Did you know?
 In ancient Greece and Rome, swimming was a required part of the schooling of male children.
 Romans built some of the world's first dedicated swimming pools.

 In some Pacific cultures, children have historically been taught to swim even before they could walk.